n33d4n4m3/NoCheatMinus/README.md

 # NoCheatMinus
- This is a recode/port of an "Commandblock"-AntiCheat in Vanilla Minecraft, that existed back in 2016, as a Datapack for Minecraft 1.20+.
+ This is a recode/port of an "Commandblock"-AntiCheat in Vanilla Minecraft, that existed back in 2016, as a Datapack for Minecraft 1.21+.
 Its purpose is the detection of generic game modifications by checking and tracking movement, fight and network behavior of players constantly, followed by a configurable comparison of the collected data with the expected behavior.
  - Visit the NoCheatMinus Test Server: **test.nocheatminus.org**
  - You can view an (outdated) demonstration [here](https://www.youtube.com/watch?v=2KCD2lIC0bc).
  - If you have questions, suggestions, or feedback, join our Discord server [here](https://discord.gg/PrW5FH25nn).

-## Development Pause Notice
-Please note that active development of this project will be paused on my part (n33d4n4m3) until November 2024.
-Even though development is on hold, I warmly welcome contributions.
-If you have ideas, improvements, or bug fixes, feel free to submit a pull request or an issue.

 ## Setup
 0. First, you need to install the latest version of *VanillaEvents* in your world. *VanillaEvents* is installed in the same way as NoCheatMinus and can be downloaded [here](https://github.com/n33d4n4m3/VanillaEvents).